Homemade Trail Mix for Diabetics

 - 1 c.
 Unsweetened Coconut Flakes (Optional)

-*I found all of the ingredients at my local grocery store.
-However, I know that will not be the case for everyone, so I included links for purchasing the ingredients.
-At the time of this post, some of the Lily’s sugar-free chips were not available online.
+At the time of this post, some of the Lily’s sugar-free chips were not available online, but they have since been added.
 Bake Believe is another really good sugar-free chips alternative that I often find at my local grocery store.
-So, if you are sitting in a hotel right now, you can check the local store for some of these ingredients.
+So, if you are not at home right now, you can check the local store for some of these ingredients.
+To prepare, simply throw all of the ingredients in a container and give it a little shake or stir.

 A combination of mostly unsalted nuts were used to keep this keto trail mix blend healthy enough to eat all day if needed.
 I added one cup of salted peanuts just to give it that nice sweet and salty taste that a typical trail mix might have.
 Nuts are all very high in potassium, a macromineral that lowers blood pressure levels in a person with healthy kidneys.
 So, this homemade trail mix for diabetics may actually lower your blood pressure too.
 The sugar free butterscotch chips and sugar free white chocolate chips have a wonderful taste and contain a minimal amount of sodium (if any).
+You can check out our online keto store for more diabetic friendly snack ideas.
 I hope you all enjoy making and eating this homemade trail mix for diabetics.